Create a Corporate Site for Your Business

 Installing WordPress on your hosting account is simple, fast and free.
 Just follow the steps in this tutorial.

 Step 4.
-Get a professional logo (optional)
+Add a logo

 Step 5.
 Choose your theme